Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial and financial valuations

-Assume the valuation $\Pi: \mathcal{C}\rightarrow \mathbb{R}$ is used to valuate claims in $\mathcal{C}$.
-A general claim in $\mathcal{C}$ can contain both financial and actuarial risks and therefore the valuation of claims in $\mathcal{C}$ cannot be solely based on the financial or the actuarial valuation principles.
-Moreover, the financial and actuarial worlds are dependent.
-Therefore, observing the values of financial (resp.\ actuarial) claims can provide information about the valuation of actuarial (resp.\ financial) claims.
+Assume the valuation $\Pi:L^{\infty}(\mathcal{F})\rightarrow \mathbb{R}$ is used to valuate discounted claims in $L^{\infty}(\mathcal{F})$.
+A general claim in $L^{\infty}(\mathcal{F})$ can contain both financial and actuarial risks and therefore the valuation of claims in $L^{\infty}(\mathcal{F})$ cannot be solely based on the financial or the actuarial valuation principles. \bluebis{Moreover, the financial and actuarial risks are dependent.} Therefore, observing the values of financial (resp.\ actuarial) claims can provide information about the valuation of actuarial (resp.\ financial) claims.

-Define by $\mathcal{C}^{\left(1,\perp\right)}$ the set of financial claims which are independent of the actuarial risks and by $\mathcal{C}^{\left(2,\perp\right)}$ the actuarial claims which are independent of the financial information:
+Define by $L^{\infty}(\mathcal{F}^{(1,\perp)})$ the set of financial claims which are independent of the actuarial risks and by $L^{\infty}(\mathcal{F} ^{(2,\perp)})$ the actuarial claims which are independent of the financial information:

-We say that $S^{\left(1,\perp\right)}$ is a pure financial claim, whereas $S^{\left(2,\perp\right)}$ is called a pure actuarial claim.
+We say that $S^{\left( 1,\perp \right) }$ is a pure financial claim, whereas $S^{\left( 2,\perp \right) }$ is called a pure actuarial claim.
 A pure financial claim does not contain any information about the actuarial risks and therefore the actuarial valuation $\pi^{(2)}$ should not be used to valuate a pure financial claim.
 Hence, the valuation of a pure financial claim should only involve the financial valuation $\pi^{(1)}$.
 Similarly, the valuation of a pure actuarial claim should only be based on the actuarial valuation $\pi^{(2)}$.
-We require that the valuation principle $\Pi$ is consistent with the financial valuation $\pi^{(1)}$ and the actuarial principle $\pi^{(2)}$ in that $\Pi$ should correspond with financial valuation $\pi^{(1)}$ for pure financial claims and with the actuarial valuation when considering pure actuarial claims. \begin{definition}[Orthogonal-consistency] A valuation $\Pi: \mathcal{C} \rightarrow \mathbb{R}$ is said to be orthogonal consistent with the financial valuation $\pi^{(1)}$ and the actuarial valuation $\pi^{(2)}$ if we have that for $i=1,2$,
+We require that the valuation principle $\Pi$ is consistent with the financial valuation $\pi^{(1)}$ and the actuarial principle $\pi^{(2)}$ in that $\Pi$ should correspond with financial valuation $\pi^{(1)}$ for pure financial claims and with the actuarial valuation when considering pure actuarial claims.